BonnieMcLean/BonnieMcLean.github.io/news/_posts/phonosemantic_maps.md

 As shown in the map, some associations were widely shared between the languages (e.g. the association between /i/ and small, and the association between /u/ and dark), while others were language specific (e.g. only Japanese speakers formed specific associations with voiceless consonants).

 The most interesting cases are the patterns of multiple associations, especially when we see these same patterns recur across languages.
 For example, in all four languages we found an association between /u/ and dark, while in three of the languages there was *additionally* an association between /u/ and soft.
+Neither of these specific associations have been reported on in the literature before.
+However, the association between /u/ and darkness could be mediated by a more general crossmodal correspondence between pitch and brightness, in which lower frequency sounds are perceived as darker than high frequency sounds (Marks, 1975).
+The /u/-darkness association could be one instance of this more general association; a situation as in pattern A in the first figure.
+The association between /u/ and softness has again not been directly reported before.
+However, Johansson et al. (2020) suggest a general link between rounded sounds and softness, which could explain a collection of specific sound-meaning associations that they find between /u/ and the concepts BRAIN, BUTTOCKS, and ROTTEN (all soft things).
+Our data would support this analysis.
+Like Johansson and colleagues, we suggest that this connection is motivated by

+(pattern A in the first figure).

+For the association between /u/ and darkness, this has not been